Skip to main content

 • Call or text 988 for the National Suicide Crisis Helpline.
 Available in English and French.

 Suicide is not an easy subject to talk about and it can be very difficult to learn that a loved one is struggling with thoughts of suicide, particularly when it’s a child or youth in your life.
-While suicide can seem scary and overwhelming, it’s helpful to remember it’s not shameful or unusual for families or communities to experience.
+While suicidal thoughts can seem scary and overwhelming, it’s helpful to remember it’s not shameful or unusual for families or communities to experience .
 If you or someone in your life is having thoughts of suicide, you are not alone.

-In most cases, having thoughts of suicide is not about wanting to die; it is about wanting the pain to stop.
-When a person is having thoughts of suicide, they are likely feeling so much emotional pain they are unable to see other options.
-Often, they feel they are a burden to others, and are filled with a sense of worthlessness, self-hatred, rejection or hopelessness.
-While they may not be conscious of it, people who are struggling with suicide are trying to let others know they need help and are looking for other options instead of suicide.
+In many cases, having thoughts of suicide is not about wanting to die, it is about wanting the pain to stop.
+When a person is having thoughts of suicide, they are likely feeling intense emotional pain and are unable to see other options as possible solutions to their pain.
+Often, they feel like they are a burden to others, and are filled with a sense of worthlessness, self-hatred, rejection or hopelessness.
+While they may not actively seek it, people who are struggling with suicidal thoughts are often open to (and greatly benefit from) support from others.

 While most children and youth who have thoughts of suicide don’t act on them, it’s important to take all thoughts of suicide seriously.
 It’s not useful to try to determine whether someone’s thoughts of suicide are “real”.
-It is also not helpful to disregard thoughts of suicide as ‘manipulative’ or ‘just a cry for help’.
-Take this as an opportunity to recognize that they are struggling, and an opportunity to access more support.
+It is also not helpful to disregard thoughts of suicide as “manipulative” or “just a cry for help”.
+Even if a child or youth does not intend to attempt suicide, thinking or talking about suicide is a sign that they are in acute distress and need support.

-• talking about suicide openly and social connection are key to prevention
+• Social connection and talking about suicide openly are key to prevention.

-Suicidal thoughts can happen once in a while or regularly over a long period of time.
-People who get through periods of suicidal thinking say that talking openly about their thoughts was helpful, as well as being able to connect with resources that helped them deal with the underlying issues.
+Suicidal thoughts can happen once in a while, or regularly over a long period of time.
+Those who get through periods of suicidal thinking say that talking openly about their thoughts was helpful, as well as being able to connect with resources that helped them deal with the underlying issues.

 How do I know?